kalebheitzman/jquery-countdown/readme.md

 showOnZeroSeconds: true,
 ```

-An example with some of these options
+An example with some of these options:
 ````
 $('#countdown').countdown({
 	schedule: {